Here at Ottoman Hands, we happen to be an all-women team from all around the world, headed by the brand's founder Deniz Gurdal.

-Even though I have a naturally dynamic personality, I still struggled to make my voice heard in the workplace, sometimes even on matters where I had the better experience or technical knowledge.
+Even though I consider myself confident, I still felt like I struggled to make my voice heard in the workplace, sometimes even on matters where I had the better experience or technical knowledge.
 It was frustrating to feel undervalued, underpaid and still expected to perform better than my male colleagues, in order to prove my professional worth.

-I am lucky to be working with an all-women team, where we work together as a team in the truest sense of the word and our voices are heard equally on all aspects of the brand.
-At Ottoman Hands, we all get to decide together on each jewellery piece that goes into production, working in a democratic way that I have never experienced before."
+I am lucky to be working with an all-female team, where we work together as a team in the truest sense of the word and our voices are heard equally on all aspects of the brand.
+At Ottoman Hands, we all get to decide together on each jewellery piece that goes into production and have a voice on all brand aspects in a way that I have never experienced before."